 Our unitholders have only limited voting rights on matters affecting our business.
 The general partner of our general partner manages our activities.
-Our unitholders only have the right to annually elect the managers comprising the Advisory Committee of the Board of Managers of the general partner of our general partner on an annual or any other basis.
+Our unitholders only have the right to annually elect the managers comprising the Advisory Committee of the Board of Managers of the general partner of our general partner.
+Our unitholders do not have the right to elect the other managers of the general partner of our general partner on an annual or any other basis.